Cockburn Island, Manitoulan Islands Archipelago ON (Photo by NCC)

 Unlike Drummond and Manitoulin islands, there has been little development on Cockburn Island.
 The island was opened up for agriculture and logging in the late 1800s, but its isolation resulted in the abandonment of many farmsteads.

 The island today is home to a wonderful community of seasonal residents and cottagers.
 However, it has almost no permanent population.
 This makes this conservation opportunity all the more unique, and the timing for action imperative.

 The Cockburn Island project represents an opportunity to protect one of the highest priority islands in the Great Lakes.
 Cockburn Island Council and representatives from the Cockburn Island Sports & Conservation Club have helped shape the property management plan for the land.
 Locals have expressed interest in collaborating to ensure the land is both protected and enjoyed.

 This conservation project is supported by funding from the Government of Canada through the Natural Areas Conservation Program.
-This funding is in turn matched by contributions from generous individuals, foundations and corporations including the JA Woollam Foundation, the Rogers Foundation and TD Bank Group through the TD Forests program.
+This funding is in turn matched by contributions from generous individuals, foundations and corporations including the J.A.
+Woollam Foundation, Rogers Foundation and TD Bank Group through the TD Forests program.
 NCC continues to fundraise for the project, and invites supporters to contact us at 1-800-465-0029 x 2222 to learn more or to donate.